Words fail me. Good lord, there's a SWEET POTATO LAYER. And MARSHMALLOWS on top. Via Jezebel.

 I've never been a huge fan of the traditional roasted turkey at Thanksgiving.
 Different parts of the bird finish cooking at different times, so by the time the legs are cooked through, the breast meat is totally dry.
 If you don't want to go the deep-frying route, how can you s ...more

 A turkey baster is one of those single-use kitchen items that most people only need once or twice a year (although you can use it for a few other things).
-You never seem to miss having one until the holidays roll around and it's time to cook your Thanksgiving turkey.
-But do yo ...more
+You never seem to miss having one until the holidays roll around when it's time to cook your Thanksgiving turkey.
+But do y ...more

 Roasting turkey is a topic that inspires endless debate among cooks.
 How do you get the perfect mixture of juicy meat, crispy skin, and flavor?
-Everyone has a favorite technique, whether it's brining the bird or spatchcocking it (removing its backbone so it cooks almost flat). ...more
+Everyone has a favorite technique, whether it's brining the bird or spatchcocking it.
+However, if you're ready to move onto Ph.D. lev ...more

-When I was 12, for some mysterious reason, my dad put me and my little brothers in charge of cooking the Thanksgiving turkey.
+When I was 12, for some mysterious reason, my dad put my little brothers and me in charge of cooking the Thanksgiving turkey.
 Naturally, my brothers and I spent the rest of the day playing hide-in-seek in the backyard and forgot all about the humble bird defrosting in the sink ...more

 This video shows you how to clean a Thanksgiving Turkey.
 For this, you will need a turkey.
 Place the turkey in a clean sink.
 Remove the plastic bag.
 Carefully remove the contents from the belly of the turkey.
 Reach into the belly of the turkey, with your hand and remove the pa ...more